 You make it in a cup, top it with some nut butter, and before you know it you’re at the kitchen table happily enjoying your breakfast in under 5 minutes.

 A gluten-free breakfast cake that’s 300 calories, made in under 5 minutes, and has over 8g fiber and just about as much protein.
 You make it in a cup, wait 3 minutes, and you’re chowing down on a healthy breakfast!

 Prepare a 10oz. microwave safe cup by oiling with a dab of coconut oil.
 Set aside.
 Drop all ingredients in a small bowl and mix until fully incorporated.
 Press mixture into prepared dish and even out with fork.

 Microwave option: Place in the microwave and cook for 3.
 You’ll know when it’s done when it rises slightly, is harder to the touch, and pulls away from the sides of the cup.
 Don’t bake it too long, or you’ll have a Frisbee!

 Oven option: Place in an oiled oven safe dish and bake at 350F for 15-20 minutes, or until toothpick inserted comes out clean.

 Top with sunflower butter (as I did in the pictures), nut butters, dried fruit or seeds.

-note: to make vegan, sub the egg whites for additional apple sauce.
+To make vegan, sub the egg whites for additional apple sauce.